A California reservoir is expected to fall so low that a hydro-power plant will shut down for first time - KTVZ

 A hydroelectric plant downstream of the Hyatt facility in California will also operate at reduced levels this summer despite increased power demands during the typical summer peak, Whitmore said.

-“In previous droughts, lake levels were high enough at Oroville’s reservoir to continue powerplant operations,” she said.
-“In an effort to preserve as much storage as possible, DWR has requested a Temporary Urgency Change Petition… that will allow DWR to reduce flows through the Delta.”

-Water officials statewide are urging Californians to reduce both power and water consumption as much as possible during the hot summer months ahead.
+In addition to encouraging power-saving measures, officials statewide are urging Californians to reduce their water consumption as much as possible during the hot summer months ahead.
 They recommend curtailing water use by taking shorter showers, fixing leaks at home, planting drought-tolerant trees, and reduce watering home landscapes.
 Some officials in Northern California have already taken a stricter approach by declaring a water shortage emergency and issuing mandatory water restrictions that are punishable by fines for noncompliance.

 “Water is a precious and limited resource, especially in drought-prone California where the next dry period could be right around the corner,” the state’s water resources department said.
 “As a result, water conservation and the efficient use of California’s water supply are major priorities.”

-Note: Correction: A previous version of this story misidentified Lindsay Buckley’s title.
-She is a spokesperson for California Energy Commission.